By Al Hemingway

 Jefferson Davis: “Reduce the Fort”

 On January 11, the State of South Carolina called for the immediate surrender of Fort Sumter.
 Stalling for time, Anderson responded that he did not possess the authority to hand over the fort to anyone.
-The following day, South Carolina Governor Francis Pickens dispatched the state’s attorney general, I.W.
+The following day, Pickens dispatched the state’s attorney general, I.W.
 Hayne, to deliver a message to President Buchanan that read in part, “The demand I have made of Major Anderson, and which I now make of you, is suggested because of my earnest desire to avoid the bloodshed which a persistence in your attempt to retain the possession of that fort will cause; and which will be unavailing to secure you that possession, but induce a calamity most deeply to be deplored.”

 The Buchanan administration refused to budge.
 Pickens dispatched a party, led by the state’s attorney general, Andrew Gordon Magrath, to discuss surrender terms with Anderson.
 Although they tried to “persuade and alarm him,” their efforts were in vain.
 Anderson informed them that before he would turn Fort Sumter over to them, he would “fire the magazine and blow fort and garrison into the air.”
 Lines were hardening into cement on both sides.

-Throughout February, demands for Sumter’s capitulation continued to be sent to Anderson, who promptly denied them.
+Throughout February, demands for the fort’s capitulation continued to be sent to Anderson, who promptly denied them.
 Events continued apace.
 On February 18, Jefferson Davis resigned his seat in the Senate and was named president of the Confederate States of America.
 He tried to negotiate with the North by sending a peace commission, but that failed.
 On March 1, Davis appointed Brig.
 Gen. P.G.T.
 Beauregard commander of all Confederate troops in the Charleston area.

 On March 4, Abraham Lincoln was sworn in as president of the United States.
 In a pointed nod to the people of the South, the president declared, “You have no oath registered in Heaven to destroy the Government, while I have the most solemn one to ‘preserve, protect,’ and defend’ it.”
 Lincoln said that violence and bloodshed would not be his policy unless forced on him by the acts of others.
 On that same day, he received a letter from Anderson saying that he had enough supplies to last approximately four to six weeks.
 After much haggling with his cabinet, especially from Secretary of State William E. Seward, who had been telling the Confederate delegates that the fort would soon be evacuated, Lincoln decided that he would make another attempt to reinforce Fort Sumter.

 Little did Anderson know, but Lincoln’s telegram informing him of a resupply mission had been intercepted by the Confederates.
-Fearing the additional firepower from the man o’ wars in Charleston harbor, Jefferson Davis told Beauregard to “reduce the fort.”
+Fearing the additional firepower from the man o’ wars in Charleston harbor, Davis told Beauregard to “reduce the fort.”
 Ironically, Beauregard would order his artillerymen to begin the bombardment on Fort Sumter early the next morning against his former artillery instructor at West Point.

 Join The Conversation